snoopryan123/academic-kickstart/content/authors/admin/_index.md

 See also my [**CV**](pdf/CV.pdf).
 --->

-I am a third year PhD student in [Applied Mathematics & Computational Science](https://www.amcs.upenn.edu) at the [University of Pennsylvania](https://www.upenn.edu).
+I am a PhD student in [Applied Mathematics & Computational Science](https://www.amcs.upenn.edu) at the [University of Pennsylvania](https://www.upenn.edu).

 <!---
 where I am advised by [Adi Wyner]()